ibm-cloud-docs/cis/terraform.md

    ```
    {: codeblock}

+   If you don't specify the `resource_group_id`, the CIS instance is created in the default resource group.
+The `API_KEY` must have permissions for this group.

+   If you migrate from one plan to another, the change is considered a modification of an existing resource.
+It isn't considered as a resource creation or deletion.
+   {: important}

 1. After you finish building your configuration file, initialize the Terraform CLI.
-For more information, see [Initializing Working Directories](https://developer.hashicorp.com/terraform/cli/init){: external}.
+For more information, see [Initialize the Working Directory](https://developer.hashicorp.com/terraform/cli/init){: external}.

    ```terraform
    terraform init
    ```
    {: pre}

 1. Provision the resources from the `main.tf` file.
-For more information, see [Provisioning Infrastructure with Terraform](https://developer.hashicorp.com/terraform/cli/run){: external}.
+For more information, see [Terraform workflow for provisioning infrastructure](https://developer.hashicorp.com/terraform/cli/run){: external}.

    1. Run `terraform plan` to generate a Terraform execution plan to preview the proposed actions.